 “Finally, as the compliance environment for ACA reporting becomes more mature, IRPAC recommends that the IRS adopt new procedures for submission of prior year corrections through the AIR system by which a new transmitter will be able to submit corrections that were previously transmitted by a filer’s prior service provider.”

-As always, Integrity Data endeavors to be your partner in staying compliant with the Affordable Care Act.
+As always, Integrity Data endeavors to be your partner in staying compliant with the Affordable Care Act by helping with our ACA reporting services.
 Continue to follow our blog as we obtain more information in this area.